 - Target role + level: SWE L4, senior PM, junior designer — drives verb choice and metric weight.

-- Original bullet (or raw notes): AI rewrites better than it invents from nothing.
+- Original bullet (or raw notes): the model rewrites better than it invents from nothing.

-- ATS keywords from the JD: weave 2-3 naturally; never stuff a keyword list.
+- ATS keywords from the JD: weave 2-3 in naturally; never paste a keyword list.

-- Tone: confident, specific, never bragging — and never lying.
-Tell AI to flag any claim it had to invent.
+- Tone: confident, specific, never bragging, never lying.
+Tell the model to flag any claim it had to invent.

 Best for